Abhay-k12/Placement-Portal/README.md

 ## 🗄️ About The Database

-Placement Sarthi follows a traditional *RDMS* (Relational database schema), implemented with *SQL* having multiple entities participating in relationships for ensuring scalability, maintainability, and security.
+Placement Sarthi follows a traditional NoSQL Database, implemented with MongoDB having multiple entities participating in relationships for ensuring scalability, maintainability, and security.

 ### 🎯VISUAL REPRESENTATION OF ER DIAGRAM